storm-fsv-cvut/smoderp2d-manual/user_guide/docs/index.md

 Physical meanings of these parameters and their implementation in the model are in detail described in the reference manual.

+For instance, in Czechia soil type data from agricultural land can be obtain via <kpp.vumop.cz>.

 ![Soil map with soil type identifier](./img/soil_map.png)